dantleech/blog/content/posts/2024-06-28-data-provider-closure.md

 ```

 The above case is contrived but in the past I've often tried to squeeze more
-responsiblity into my data providers by adding more parameters but this
+responsibility into my data providers by adding more parameters but this
 results in very ungainly and unreliable tests.